LaurenSantos23/liri-node-app/README.md

   ### What Each Command Should Do
 1. `node liri.js concert-this <artist/band name here>`

-	* This will search the Bands in Town API for an artist and returns: Name of Venue, Location and Date of Concert
+	* This will search the Bands in Town API for an artist and returns:
+		* Name of Venue
+		* Location
+		* Date of Concert

 2. `node liri.js spotify-this-song '<song name here>'`